clchan000/Multiple-QR-codes-Detection-Segmentation-and-Decoding/README.md

 ### Works
 * Detect Multiple QR codes present on a frame at the same time.
-* Segment detected QR codes.
+* Detect and Segment detected QR codes.
 * Re-detect and Decord them with openCV function(OpenCV detector is not good, it should be fixed.)

 ### Outputs